IgorAugust0/information-retrieval/2_vector_space_model/README.md

 - `response.txt`: Contains the ranked documents based on query similarity.

 > **Note:** The output files are overwritten each time the program is run.
 To delete the output files and generate new ones, use the command `./delete.bat` (on Windows) or `./delete.sh` (on Linux) in your terminal.
----

 ## License

-This program is provided under the [MIT License](LICENSE).
+This program is provided under the [MIT License](../LICENSE).
 Feel free to use, modify, and distribute it.